shehajeez/minecraft/README.md

 Step 3: Download Java:
 Java versions 8 and 17 are downloaded.
-These Java files are stored temporarily as J8.zip and J17.zip. (in %TEMP%)
+These Java zips are stored temporarily as J8.zip and J17.zip. (in %TEMP%)

 Step 4: Zip extraction 2:
 Both Java versions are extracted into the "PrismLauncher" folder.

 Step 5: Clean Up:
-Temporary download files (Pl.zip, J8.zip, and J17.zip) are deleted.
+Temporary download zips (Pl.zip, J8.zip, and J17.zip) are deleted.

 Step 6: Installation Complete:
-A message shows that the installation has been finished and that the user can press any key to exit the CMD Window.**
+A message shows that the installation has been finished and that the user can press any key to exit the CMD Window.